I-League 2018-19: Churchill Brothers come from behind to trump Gokulam Kerala | Goal.com

 Willis Plaza scored a brace as Churchill Brothers beat Gokulam Kerala 3-1 in I-League on Thursday at the Tilak Maidan Stadium.

 Marcus Joseph (14') gave Gokulam Kerala an early lead but Dawda Ceesay (37') pulled the hosts back.
-Willis Plaza sealed the fate of the game with a second-half brace (57', 90+1')
+Willis Plaza sealed the fate of the game with a second-half brace (57', 90+1' and returned to the top of the goalscorers' chart.

 Petre Gigiu had to make do with his lineup as Nenad Novakovic missed the game due to a suspension.
 Hussein Eldor was back from injury along with Wayne Vaz with Nickson Castanha making way for the latter.
 The other changes saw Chesterpoul Lyngdoh and Anthony Wolfe replace Nicholas Fernandes and Vinil Poojary.